thomasbabuj/RandomQuotesApp/README.md

 RandomQuotesApp
 ===============

 This is a Simple app which shows Random Quotes from a stored list.
-This app is created while learning Objective-C from the tutorial ( http://www.raywenderlich.com/21320/objectively-speaking-a-crash-course-in-objective-c-ios6 )
+This app is created while learning Objective-C

+The first part tutorial covers following Objective-C aspects :

+   Variables
+   Arrays
+   Property List
+   Strings
+   Predicates
+   Random selection
+   Simple interface objects and events